CodeCat9547/CodeCat9547/README.md

 - 👋 Hi, I’m @CodeCat9547
-- 👀 I’m interested in Python Programming
+- 👀 I’m interested in Artificial Intelligence
 - 🌱 I’m currently learning Python, Linux and Bash
-- 💞️ I’m looking to collaborate on Nothing
+- 💞️ I’m looking to collaborate on nothing at the moment...
-- 📫 How to reach me: My discord is Superhero9547#2958
+- 📫 How to reach me: My discord is mizuki_miko

 <!---
 CodeCat9547/CodeCat9547 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.